erikandersson96/portfolio-project-four/TESTING.md

 During my development for this project each function were tested to work as expected.
 Each section in this file describes all of the different tests.

+**Remember that all links in this Testing file does not open in a new tab.
+They open in the same window.**

 ---
 ## Table of contents - testing